Flaconi/terraform-github-team/README.md

 ## Important

+The following must be taken into consideration for initial creation or on re-creation (update operations are not affected):

-This module will not work when using `terraform apply -parallelism=1`.
+1. This module will not work when using `terraform apply -parallelism=1`.
 It must be run in parallel (as is by default).
+2. When you have a lot of teams (>50) including multiple nesting levels (>2), it is strongly advised to bump parallelism to a higher value: `terraform apply -parallelism=50` to avoid child teams not being able to find parents.
+3. If an increase in parallelism still does not help, you should first define and apply parent teams and then continue with each level.
+Alternatively you can apply multiple times until it will eventually succeed.

 ## Features